 People are familiar with child support and the obligation of both parents to contribute to the support of their child or children.
-What many people do not realize is that child support was designed toward the end of giving children, not the custodial parent, a standard of living equal to or better than their parents and to prevent any child from becoming a public charge.
+Child custody attorneys understand that the end goal of child support is to benefit the children.
+What ordinary people do not realize is that child support was designed toward the end of giving children, not the custodial parent, a standard of living equal to or better than their parents and to prevent any child from becoming a public charge.
 In Alabama, the court applies a formula to make the support determination, sometimes referred to as “formulaic” child support or “guidelines” child support.

 Charlotte Christian Law provides strong advocacy for parents seeking an award of fair and proper child support, which we consider to be both parents.
 Whether for an initial support order, modification of an existing support order, enforcement of an Alabama support order, or an out-of-state support order, we can be of assistance.
 We also advocate for parents in support matters requiring a preliminary paternity determination.
 Throughout the State of Alabama, our family attorneys will develop the right strategy to ensure that your children receive the financial support they deserve, that is fair to both parents and the circumstances of the case.

 For a free legal consultation, call (256) 859-7277

 In Alabama, child support is calculated according to Rule 32 of the Alabama Rules of Judicial Administration.
 To calculate the value of the support, the state provides a formula based on each spouse’s income, childcare costs, and insurance premiums.
 Income, as defined in the rule, includes income from any source, such as:

 - Severance pay and pensions